 In Hebrews 11:11 we read, “By faith Sarah herself received power to conceive, even when she was past the age, since she considered Him faithful who had promised.”
 God’s power enabled Sarah to conceive when her body otherwise wouldn’t have allowed it, but it was her trust in God’s faithfulness that opened the door for God’s power to work within her.

+The text says “by faith” Sarah conceived.
 Does that confuse you, since Genesis 18:10-12 so obviously records Sarah’s doubt?
 You’re not alone!
 Stick with me as we unpack that conversation and I think you’ll see how the Lord, who brings forth life from death, also brings forth faith from doubt.

 In Genesis 18:13 we read, “The Lord said to Abraham, “Why did Sarah laugh and say, ‘Shall I indeed bear a child, now that I am old?’”
 It’s here that Sarah begins to understand that the Lord is in her midst.
 Only Yahweh could know her innermost thoughts.
 Nothing goes unseen or unheard by the Lord.

 The Lord continues in v.
 14 saying “‘Is anything too hard for the Lord?’
 At the appointed time I will return to you, about this time next year, and Sarah shall have a son.”
 The word “hard” is translated from the Hebrew word “pala” and is defined as “to be surpassing or extraordinary”.
 Some translations say, “Is anything too wonderful for the Lord?”
 Once Sarah realizes the Lord is with her, we can imagine the sense of both awe and guilt that she felt.
 Confronted with the reality of the Lord’s power and His omniscience, she may have begun to wonder how she ever doubted the Lord’s faithfulness or the ability to keep His promises.
+It’s becoming clear to Sarah that God is not like any other person she’s ever met.

 When asked about her silent laughter, Sarah responds as any of us would: by denying it.
 The mix of guilt and awe led her to do what seemed most self-preserving in the moment.
 But even her denial is revealed as false, and Sarah is silent in the rest of this story.
 Based on the Hebrews 11:11 account of the conception, we can reasonably assume that during Sarah’s encounter with the living Lord, she was grieved by her sin of unbelief and her doubt of the Lord’s ability to keep His promises.
 With the revelation of the Lord’s ability to know her innermost thoughts, Sarah determined she could trust the Lord.
 Then she repented of her sin and received the Lord’s forgiveness, which was credited to her as faith.